-We suggest that all governing documents be complied with and that only funds that are allowed to be spent on Bond Projects be deposited into and accounted for in the Bond Fund.
+We suggested that all governing documents be complied with and that only funds that are allowed to be spent on Bond Projects be deposited into and accounted for in the Bond Fund.

-Management agrees with the above finding and, as of the date of this report, these funds have been transferred from the Bond Fund into the Debt Service Fund.
+Management agreed with the above finding and these funds were transferred from the Bond Fund into the Debt Service Fund.